Individual problems in marriage counseling

 While Jack and Jared never came to blows, her body reacted as if they had.
 She was flooded, her heart pounded, and she wanted to run away.
 She felt sick inside.

-While Lorraine didn't know what caused her feelings, she knew it needed to stop.
-She thought "it" was the anger and the hostility between Jack and Jared, but it was also the flooding she experienced in her body.
-She was overwhelmed--and she blamed it all on Jack.
+While Lorraine didn’t know what caused her feelings, she knew it needed to stop.
+She thought “it” was the anger and the hostility between Jack and Jared, but it was also the flooding she experienced in her body.
+She was overwhelmed–and she blamed it all on Jack.

 To Lorraine, Jack was the one who “started it.”
 “If he just left Jared alone, things would be okay,” she told herself.
 It was impossible for her to hear Jack’s side of the story, through her fear, and bodily reactions.